Recently updated on February 11th, 2023 at 09:14 am

-Lost interest in intercourse or lack of sexual desire are the two factors which are involved in the inhibited sexual desire.
-It can happen due to hormonal changes, depression, exhaustion, stress, pregnancy, cancer.
-Women who face boredom with sexual intercourse typically show less energy to sexual activities.
+Lost interest in intercourse or lack of sexual desire is the two factors that are involved in inhibited sexual desire.
+It can happen due to hormonal changes, depression, exhaustion, stress, pregnancy, or cancer.
+Women who face boredom with sexual intercourse typically show less energy in sexual activities.

-If one changes their lifestyle, try to maintain work-life balance or solve relationship issues it can bring back the sexual interest and improve inhibited sexual desire.
+If one changes their lifestyle, tries to maintain a work-life balance, or solves relationship issues it can bring back sexual interest and improve inhibited sexual desire.